volkanagun/WebCollectives/README.md

 ```

   Sometimes the main content can have also links to be extracted and used for crawling.
-In such cases the following definition must be used.
+In such cases, the following definition must be used.

   ```java
    articleTemplate.addExtraTemplate(linkTemplate, LookupOptions.ARTICLELINK);
   ```
  In this example, the values of the LookupResult having ARTICLELINK label extracted by the linkTemplate is used to crawl the links in the main article content.
+This approach creates and inifinite loop.
+It only finishes when there aren't any urls left in the main article content.